rtmigo/vinogradle_kt/README.md

 # [vinogradle](https://github.com/rtmigo/vinogradle_kt)

-Personal reusable build script for Kotlin/JVM.
+Personal reusable Gradle build script for Kotlin/JVM.
 Used as a Git Submodule in other projects.

 ### Add as "buildSrc" Git Submodule